vasyl1312/hunter_vladilen_node/README.md

 - Bugs in order to show date, count and price
 - Add info in main page '/'
-- Send letter about site to email when user done registration
-- Bugs whit userId in console when login
 - Bugs with uploading avatar
+- Send email when user finished his order